“On a scale of 1 to 5, this tour is 5. It exceeded my expectations.” | Testimonials |

 Today’s sightseeing on foot begins at Omicho Market, Kanazawa’s largest fresh food market particularly well known for seafood.

-After lunch, we walk 550 metres (8 minutes) to Nagamachi, a historical preservation zone where the residents still go about their daily lives among the remnants of a bygone age.
+After lunch, we walk across the street to enter Nagamachi, a historical preservation zone where the residents still go about their daily lives among the remnants of a bygone age.
 A highlight of the neighbourhood is the restored Nomura Samurai House, whose small but supremely exquisite traditional garden delights visitors from around the world.

 Nicknamed “City of Ten Thousand Shrines”, Kyoto (literal translation: capital city) served as Japan’s capital for more than one thousand years before the imperial court moved to Tokyo in 1868 with the onset of the Meiji Restoration (1868 to 1912, a historical period associated with the emergence of Japan as a modernized nation).
 Kyoto is a scaled replica of the Chinese Tang Dynasty’s capital Chang’an, present-day Xi’an.
 The Tang Dynasty (618 – 907) was a golden era in Chinese history and a time when Japanese adoption of Chinese culture reached its peak.
 Kyoto today, with a population of 1.5 million, forms a major part of the Kyoto-Osaka-Kobe metropolitan area.